 With Halloween coming up later this month, we have been busy working on Halloween crafts.
 One of our favorirte art activities is painting with watercolor paint and these fun and spooky Watercolor Spider Webs combine our love of watercolors with a Halloween theme.
-Thanks to Imperial Sugar for sponsoring this post.
-All opinions are my own.

 We were inspired to make these watercolor spider webs by a craft we saw on Imperial Sugar's Kid's Kitchen section where you can find lots of Halloween craft ideas for kids.
 What really makes these spider webs special is that you make them using homemade glue.
 My kids had no idea that you could make your own glue so they were excited to learn about the process and of course, to help.